Transfers within Alpha Bank

-For transfers from an Alpha Bank account to accounts kept at other domestic banks, the following charges apply, depending on your choice of the party to be charged:
+For transfers from an Alpha Bank account to accounts held with other domestic banks, the following charges apply:

-The above commissions are not refunded if the transfer order is rejected by the other bank for any reason, such as the case of no beneficiary name match.
-For immediate transfers to other domestic banks (available for transfers to banks participating in the IRIS Οnline Payments system, submitted from 8:00 to 16:15 on working days and for amounts up to Euro 12,500), the sender pays an additional charge, according to the Bank’s current price List.
+For immediate fund transfers to accounts held with other domestic banks (available for transfers to domestic banks participating in the IRIS Online Payments system, 24/7 for amounts up to Euro 50,000), the sender pays an additional charge according to Alpha Bank’s current Price list.